Dillian Whyte: Whyte vs. Parker

 Whyte won the bout via UD in a fight which saw both boxers hit the canvas.
 Whyte knocked Parker down twice in the fight, dropping him in rounds two and nine.
 It looked as though a short left hook dropped Parker for the first time in his career, however the instant replay showed it was a clash of heads.
 Referee Ian John Lewis made the count.
 Most of the middle rounds were mostly back and forth action with both fighters having success.
-Whyte was coming forward, countering and began using his jab more while Parker was mostly on the back foot, using movement and landing 2-3 punch combinations.
 After round six, Whyte began to show fatigue.
-This did not prevent him from carrying on going forward and trying to land big shots as Parker was wary of Whyte's power.
 Whyte also started using roughhouse tactics after the first few rounds.
 This included rabbit punches, head-butting, holding and hitting and pushing Parker over the ropes.
 He was warned once earlier in the fight and then warned again in the final rounds, however no points were deducted.
 Parker took over in the final rounds but was unable to put Whyte away.
 Parker had an explosive start to round twelve, knowing he needed a knockout to win, he eventually knocked down a fatigued Whyte with 20 seconds left in the fight with a right hand to the head.
 Whyte got to his feet and survived the remaining seconds of the fight.
 The three judges scored the fight unanimously 115–110, 114–111, and 113–112 in favour of Whyte.
 Many of the pundits ringside, which included Steve Bunce, had the fight closer including those on radio, with some even having Parker as the winner.
 Some portion of the boxing media also scored the fight close, in favour of Parker.
 The Sky Sports team, which included Matthew Macklin, David Haye, Johnny Nelson and Tony Bellew, were criticized for their views.

 Standing together, speaking to Sky Sports after the fight, Whyte gave Parker credit, "He was slick and I knew he was going to fight for the first few rounds, then come back in the final few rounds.
 I am annoyed I slipped at the final hurdle in the last round.
 I was rocked and took a few."
 Whyte stated he would take another fight before the end of 2018 and ready for Anthony Joshua in April 2019, "I would like to fight Joshua again if he wants it.
 I've still got a lot to learn, so I would like to get one more in before him again."
 Parker had no complaints and humble in defeat, "I gave it my best; the better man and I will come back stronger."
 Parker's trainer Kevin Barry was very vocal after the fight regarding Whyte's rough tactics, claiming he should have had points taken off.